Rail transport in Ireland: Luas

 There have been, at various points, plans or proposals to extend Luas to Swords, Dublin Airport, Lucan, Bray, and Old Fassaroe.

-There have also been proposals to create a Luas system in Cork City.
-These first date from when the Fianna Fáil government first considered the proposal in 2007 at the urging of coalition partners, the Green Party.
-They were abandoned after the recession began later in the year.
+There have also been proposals to create a Luas-style system in Cork City.
+These include plans by Cork City Council, published within the Cork Metropolitan Area Transport Strategy document in 2019.

-Plans were revisited by the Cork City Council in 2017, and were also considered once more as part of the Fine Gael government's Ireland 2040 proposals.

 Northern Ireland Railways

 The potential to reopen a number of railway lines in Northern Ireland has included speculation on such lines as the line between Antrim and Castledawson.

-The reopening of the third line between Great Victoria Street and Adelaide may be tied into the proposed Belfast Transport Hub.
+The reopening of the third line between Belfast Grand Central and Adelaide is suggested.

-In July 2020, during a North/South Ministerial Council meeting, it was proposed to undertake a feasibility study on a possible high-speed line between Belfast-Dublin-Cork.
+In July 2020, during a North/South Ministerial Council meeting, it was proposed to undertake a feasibility study on a possible high-speed line between Belfast and Cork via Dublin.

 Station changes

-In February 2018 the Irish Independent reported the National Transport Authority favoured building four new DART stations along the line to Heuston, including Cabra, Glasnevin, the Docklands and Woodbrook.
-Calls to open or reopen stations on existing lines have included proposals for Kishoge railway station, which (as of 2019) was structurally complete but had yet to be opened.
+In February 2018 the Irish Independent reported that the National Transport Authority favoured building four new DART stations, three linked to a new DART operation from Heuston, including near Cross Guns Bridge in Cabra, within Glasnevin, and at a Docklands location, along with a new station north of Bray, at Woodbrook.
+Calls to open or reopen stations on existing lines have been floated over the years, including Kishoge railway station, which was structurally completed in 2009 but only opened in August 2024.

-In Northern Ireland, Translink have proposed new transport hubs in both Belfast and Derry.
+In Northern Ireland, Translink have opened new transport hubs in both Belfast (2024) called Belfast Grand Central Station and Derry (2021) called the Northwest Transport Hub.

-Rolling stock
+Stock changes

 In 2017, increasing demand led Iarnród Éireann to issue tenders for the refurbishment of 10 2700 class sets, which had been held in storage for 6 years with the intention of planned use around Limerick from early 2019.
 The displaced trains are intended for use in the Greater Dublin Area.

-As of early 2018, Iarnród Éireann proposed to place an order for new DART stock capable of running off diesel or electric.
+As of early 2018, Iarnród Éireann announced plans to procure new DART trains capable of operating on both diesel and electric power.
+In 2021, supported by the National Transport Authority, Iarnród Éireann partnered with Alstom to develop new electric and battery-electric trains, which are scheduled to enter service in 2026.

 As of 2018, NI Railways had plans to invest in a third wave of new trains to meet growing demand.

 As of 2018, a campaign was underway to preserve four 80 Class vehicles at the Downpatrick and County Down Railway, with hopes of bringing them to the heritage railway by the end of 2018.
 Also in 2018, one of the two Cavan and Leitrim Railway steam locomotives, No. 3 Lady Edith, was proposed to be repatriated by the West Clare Railway (from the New Jersey Museum of Transportation).